sjdavenport/RFTtoolbox/README.md

 If you have installed the package in the directory: dir, then to do so you need to run: addpath(genpath('dir')) within matlab.

-### Compiling C code
+### Compiling C code (only need if running the hermite projection estimator)
-In order to compile the c-code required to efficiently run the hermite projector estimator you will need to navigate to the folder EEC/csource/ and run
+In order to compile the c-code required to efficiently run the hermite projection estimator you will need to navigate to the folder EEC/csource/ and run
 ```
 mex EulerCharCrit_c.cpp